shohei909/Lisla/spec/sora/README.md

     </tr>
 </table>

-Quotes number can be 3 or more.
+The quotes number can be 3 or more.

 <table>
     <tr><th>Sora</th><th>Json</th></tr>